United Church of Canada Newfoundland and Labrador Conference Archives

 The mandate of the Conference Archives is to collect, preserve, and make available to researchers materials pertaining to the United Church of Canada in Newfoundland and Labrador and its antecedent congregations.

-estrutura administrativa
+Estrutura administrativa

-Políticas de gestão e entrada de documentos
+Políticas de captura e gestão de documentos

 Prédios